Research and Results about Focus on Early Learning

 We measure the success of Focus on Early Learning in four ways:

-Below you will find information on our landmark Pre-K study, how we close the achievement gap in the short-term, how we sustain the gains over the long-term, and finally, selected research articles about our work.
+Below you will find information on our landmark Pre-K study, how we achieve strong student outcomes in the short-term, how we sustain the gains over the long-term, and finally, selected research articles about our work.

 Interested in more, or seeing Focus on Early Learning in action?
 Contact us!